 will be made for partially completed presentation packages.

-Compensation for a text from a catalogue with one fully
+Compensation for a text from a catalogue

 - TFAO estimates that an independent contractor may spend